You Need To See How Much Mila Kunis Has Changed

-Looking back at Mila Kunis' evolution is a lesson in cult film and T.V. roles: That '70s Show, Family Guy, Ted, Black Swan, and many more universal favourites fill her CV.
+Looking back at Mila Kunis' evolution is a lesson in cult film and T.V. roles: That '70s Show, Family Guy, Ted, Black Swan, and many more universal favorites fill her resume.
 Of course, she's been in the industry since she was a tween, so along with that is a beauty evolution just as impressive.

 Basically, Mila's beauty evolution is all of us '90s kids — and man was it fun to look back on.
 We can't wait to see what on-trend look she tries next, but in the meantime you can keep clicking to see her best styles from the past.